Read time 2 minutes

-Parsley is a species of genus Petroselinum in the family Apiaceae, commonly known as the carrot family.
+Parsley is a species of the genus Petroselinum in the family Apiaceae, commonly known as the carrot family.
 This aromatic biennial herb grows from 10 – 30 inches (30-80 cm) high, forming a rosette of leaves in the first year and a stem with small yellow flowers and small dry fruits in the second year.
-Parsley leaves have a fragrant, fresh and slightly spicy aroma and a tangy-sweet flavor.
+Parsley leaves have a fragrant, fresh, and slightly spicy aroma and a tangy-sweet flavor.
 Flat-leaved parsley (var. neapolitanum) also called Italian, French, or celery-leaved parsley has a slightly stronger aroma and is often used in savory dishes, while the curly type (var. crispum) is the best choice for garnishing dishes.

 Symbol of joy and festivity

 Parsley is native to central and southern Europe, in particular to the Mediterranean region.
 Parsley was originally grown to be used in rituals and for medicinal properties.
-The Greeks held parsley in high esteem.
+The Greeks held Parsley in high esteem.
 For example, heroes and warriors of ancient Greece were honored with parsley garlands—symbolizing joy and festivity.

 Greetings from the Underworld

 The use of parsley dates back to ancient Greek and Roman mythology.
 According to legend, parsley sprang up where the blood of a Greek hero Archemorus was spilled, whose name means “forerunner of death”.
 Dedicated to Persephone, goddess of the underworld, parsley was used by Greeks to fashion wreaths for graves.
-One old legend explains, the reason for the extremely slow and unreliable germination of parsley is that the seed goes nine times to the devil and back before coming up.
+One old legend explains the reason for the extremely slow and unreliable germination of parsley is that the seed goes nine times to the devil and back before coming up.
 And seeds that never come up (never sprout) … these are the seeds that the devil keeps for himself.
-It is really true, germination of parsley is very slow.
+It is true, the germination of parsley is very slow.
 I like to say that parsley is a plant that teaches us patience.

 Herb to keep you healthy